Minooka files lawsuit to enforce weight limits on McLinden Road

-The Minooka Village Board confirmed its intent to file a lawsuit against Canadian National (CN) and its subsidiary, Wisconsin Central Limited, to find out whether it can enforce its preset weight limits on McLinden Road.
+The Minooka Village Board confirmed its intent to file a lawsuit against Canadian National and its subsidiary, Wisconsin Central Limited, to find out whether it can enforce its pre-set weight limits on McLinden Road.

-Village Attorney Mike Santschi said the village has an ordinance restricting vehicles to a 40 ton weight limit from Minooka Road to the CSX rail crossing, which drops to 25 tons at Twin Rail Drive, and down to eight tons before dropping to six at the end of the road.
+Village Attorney Mike Santschi said the village has an ordinance restricting vehicles to a 40-ton weight limit from Minooka Road to the CSX rail crossing, which drops to 25 tons at Twin Rail Drive and 8 tons before reaching 6 at the end of the road.

-“CN has sent a letter expressing their opinion that the ordinance is preempted by federal law and therefore not effective,” Satschi said.
+“CN has sent a letter expressing their opinion that the ordinance is preempted by federal law and, therefore, not effective,” Santschi said.
 “This is a declaratory judgment action, which is a way of saying to a court there’s a current controversy.
 It’s a significant dispute.
 It has important ramifications, so give us a judgment based on what the law actually says.”

 Santschi said the purpose of the lawsuit is to figure out whether the village has the authority to enforce a weight restriction on McLinden Road.

-Canadian National purchased around 900 acres of land west of McLinden Road in 2019 with intentions to develop it into an intermodal logistics hub.
-Most of the land resides in Channahon, and it has been zoned I-2 intensive industrial and has been for more than 20 years, according to previous stories from the Morris Herald-News.
+Canadian National purchased about 900 acres of land west of McLinden Road in 2019 with intentions to develop it into an intermodal logistics hub.
+Most of the land resides in Channahon, and it has been zoned I-2 intensive industrial and has been for more than 20 years, according to previous stories from The Morris Herald-News.

 “They’ve indicated they want to use McLinden as an access point,” Santschi said.
 “They’re disputing the village’s ability to enforce that ordinance in that location because of the effect it’ll have on their future development.”